Sebastianhju/Runeterra-5e/Rules/Runes.md

 To determine if you can select your summoner spell gained you must hit a 4 or higher at level 5, 2 or higher at level 9, you always choose at level 13 and above.

-You gain an additional summoner spell at the end of your long rests at level 5, 9, and 13.
-At level 17 you gain all summoner spells whenever you finish a long rest.
+You gain an additional summoner spell at the end of your long rests at level 5, 11 and 17.

-To determine if you can select your summoner spell gained you must hit a 4 or higher at level 5, 2 or higher at level 9, you always choose at level 13 and above.
+To determine if you can select your summoner spell gained you must hit a 4 or higher at level 5, you always choose at level 11 and above.

 |1d10 Roll|Summoner Spell|-|1d10 Roll|Summoner Spell|
 |---|---|---|---|---|